chmouel/blog/content/posts/2022-03-18-vtplug-a-very-dumb-and-tiny-zsh-plugin-manager.md

 <https://github.com/unixorn/awesome-zsh-plugins#frameworks>

-They all allows you to add cool new features to your shell easily and for authors to easily share their plugin with users and frameworks.
+They all allow you to add cool new features to your shell easily and for authors to easily share their plugin with users and frameworks.

-A lot of people are probably using frameworks like `oh-my-zsh` which does everything for them with minimal setup.
+While a lot of people are probably using frameworks like `oh-my-zsh` which does everything for them with minimal setup.

-But since I have been using zsh since [much before][1] than those frameworks existed I always ran my custom config.
+But since I have been using zsh since [much before][1] than those frameworks existed, I always ran my custom config.

-Historically I went for the "default" one (or it seemed that way at the time) called `zplug`.
+Historically, I went for the "default" one (or it seemed that way at the time) called `zplug`.
 It allows you to specify the plugins you want and manage them easily.
-But `zplug` is a whole lot more things, it offers many more features like installing binary from the internet manage some configuration edge cases and other things.
-And it slowwws, I didn't realise it at first but more I used it and more I realised that opening a shell would take me a second or two sometime.
-Moreover last release was 5 years ago.
+But `zplug` is a lot more things, it offers many more features like installing binary from the internet manage some configuration edge cases and other things.
+And it slowwws, I didn't realize it at first but more I used it and more I realized that opening a shell would take me a second or two sometime.
+Moreover, last release was 5 years ago.

-I looked a bit more into it and figured it was actuallly pretty simple to dumb it down and write my own.
+I looked a bit more into it and figured it was actually pretty simple to dumb it down and write my own.
 So I wrote one and called it `"vtplug"` for "very tiny plugin manager" and since it's so small it can be installed directly by copying it in your config as function from here :